Work on much-needed housing progresses across Adur and Worthing

 “Even though we remain restricted in terms of land and finance, these innovative proposals show we are serious about our commitment to create new affordable housing for people across our communities.”

-Photo: The Downview pub in Worthing is being converted by Worthing BC into much-needed temporary accomodation
+Photo: The Downview pub in Worthing is being converted by Worthing BC into much-needed temporary accommodation

-Photo: A new kitchen in the Worthing BC Downview development which will provide temporary accomodation for those in need
+Photo: A new kitchen in the Worthing BC Downview development which will provide temporary accommodation for those in need

 Photo: Designs to develop Cecil Norris House in Shoreham were approved last year